eddyerburgh/jest-serializer-vue/README.md

 ## What do you mean by "much better snapshot defaults"?

-This is the before and after of using the default "pretty" options, and my options (which you can change with the API below, something Edd's version does not offer).
+This is the before and after of using the default formatting options, and my options (which you can change with the API below, something Edd's version does not offer).

 ![Difference between the snapshot settings, my version makes the formatting cleaner and easier to see what actually changed in a failing snapshot](https://user-images.githubusercontent.com/4629794/53278405-f8685880-36d6-11e9-92f0-127e0673a23a.gif)